How to dispose of batteries

 Where is the nearest Call2Recycle drop-off?

-Use the Call2Recycle locator at call2recycle.org/locator — most U.S. ZIPs have 3-5 participating retailers within 5 miles.
+Use the Call2Recycle locator at call2recycle.org/locator.
+Most U.S. ZIPs have 3-5 participating retailers within 5 miles.
 Home Depot, Lowe's, Best Buy, Staples, and many Whole Foods participate.
-ClearPath surfaces your nearest one alongside the county HHW option.
+ClearPath shows the nearest one alongside the county HHW option.

 Do I need to remove the battery from the device first?